 After dinner, at around 10 PM, the golden hour starts, and the magical light goes on for hours.
 Our plan is to visit Seljalandsfoss and hopefully experience one of the highlights of the trip: photographing the midnight sun illuminating the waterfall from behind with the wildflowers.

-On the third day of our Iceland summer photo adventure, we will keep driving east and make several photography stops along the way.
+On the third day of our Iceland summer photo adventure, we will continue driving east and make several photography stops along the way.

-After recharging our batteries with a nice breakfast at our hotel, we will do a morning photo shoot at the iconic Diamond Beach.
-It is a unique black sand beach where you can find the ice chunks from the Jökulsárlón Lagoon that are carried here by the tides and waves and the only place in the world where this phenonemon happens.
-It’s also a place with endless photographic possibilities, and we’ll show you how to capture the iconic long exposure shots of the icy diamonds and the water streaks by using lens filters.
+After recharging our batteries and having a nice breakfast at our hotel, we will do a morning photo shoot at the iconic Diamond Beach.
+It is a unique black sand beach where you can find the ice chunks from the Jökulsárlón Lagoon that are carried here by the tides and waves.
+This location offers endless photographic possibilities, and we’ll show you how to capture the iconic long-exposure shots of the icy diamonds and the water streaks using lens filters.

 After settling in and having dinner in the popular fishing town of Höfn, we will drive to the easternmost point of the tour, Hvalnes Lighthouse, to enjoy the midnight sun lighting up the pointed peaks of the imposing Eystrahorn mountain and the marvelous Vestrahorn (Stokksnes), probably the most photogenic mountain in Iceland.